 The Grand Design

-I'm not as cynical as Hunter Thompson, but as you can clearly see, in the music business the songwriter is at the bottom of the food chain.
+I'm not as cynical as Hunter Thompson, but as you can clearly see from this saga, in the music business the songwriter is at the bottom of the food chain.
 As my friend Jana Stanfield says, it's like playing a slot machine in Vegas.
 Except that instead of inserting your coins, you're constantly, endlessly depositing your talent.
-With no idea if there will ever be a payoff.
+With no idea if it will ever pay off.

 What I wonder now is, had I come into all that money way back then, how much longer would it have taken me to figure that out?
 Would that much money have kept me tied to the music biz for a lot longer?
 Would I ever have gone out on my own as an independent artist, writing songs for me, recording them for you, and making friends all over the world?